-It’s no secret that a seamless shopping experience is essential for converting potential buyers.
-Before going live for the first time, it's a good idea to test the entire shopping process yourself.
+A seamless shopping experience is essential for converting potential buyers.
+Before going live for the first time, test the entire shopping process and see things from your customer's point of view.

 - Create A Test Product